112 Dining Room Lighting Ideas

 - Drum pendant: Features a hardback or fabric shade to diffuse light.

 - Bare bulb pendant: The simplest pendant fixture usually has an antique-inspired bulb, such as an Edison bulb, affixed to a single suspended socket.

 - Linear pendant: Features multiple light bulbs lined up on one single canopy.

 - Mini pendant: Small bell or bowl pendants, usually hung in multiples.

 For a creative DIY project, convert various types of glassware into pendant light fixtures.
 Wine bottles, liquor bottles, and other recycled bottles are good candidates for this type of upcycling.
-Watch this video to learn how:
+Watch the video below to learn how.